 Because the letter is so personal, it makes it difficult to identify the structure.
-Marshall and Towner comment, "2 Timothy is the most difficult of the Pastoral Epistles to analyze, as is evidenced by the way in which the various commentators differ considerably from one another in how they do it..."15 The following outline represents a synthesis of various commentators' attempts at identifying the structure of the letter:16
+Marshall and Towner comment, "2 Timothy is the most difficult of the Pastoral Epistles to analyze, as is evidenced by the way in which the various commentators differ considerably from one another in how they do it..."

+The following outline represents a synthesis of various commentators' attempts at identifying the structure of the letter: 16

-Bruce M. Metzger; David A. Hubbard; Glenn W. Barker.
-Old Testament ed.: John D. W. Watts.
+D. W. Watts.
 New Testament ed.: Ralph P. Martin]; Vol. 46 (Nashville: Nelson, 2009), lxiii.

-12 Mounce, Pastoral Epistles, lxiii-lxiv.
+&lt;sup>12 Mounce, Pastoral Epistles, lxiii-lxiv.

-13 Larry J. Perkins, The Pastoral Letters: A Handbook on the Greek Text, Baylor Handbook on the Greek New Testament (Waco, Texas: Baylor University Press, 2017), xx.
+&lt;sup>13 Larry J. Perkins, The Pastoral Letters: A Handbook on the Greek Text, Baylor Handbook on the Greek New Testament (Waco, Texas: Baylor University Press, 2017), xx.

-14 Thomas D. Lea and Hayne P. Griffin, 1, 2 Timothy, Titus, vol. 34, The New American Commentary (Nashville: Broadman & Holman Publishers, 1992), 44.
-15 I. Howard Marshall and Philip H. Towner, A Critical and Exceptical Commentary on the Pastoral Epistles, International Critical Commentary (London; New York: T&T Clark International, 2004), 33.
+&lt;sup>14 Thomas D. Lea and Hayne P. Griffin, 1, 2 Timothy, Titus, vol. 34, The New American Commentary (Nashville: Broadman & Holman Publishers, 1992), 44.
+I. Howard Marshall and Philip H. Towner, A Critical and Exegetical Commentary on the Pastoral Epistles, International Critical Commentary (London; New York: T&T Clark International, 2004), 33.

-16 Knight, The Pastoral Epistles x-xi; Marshall and Towner, Pastoral Epistles, 38; Lea and Griffin, 1, 2 Timothy, Titus, 58-59; Philip Towner, 1-2 Timothy & Titus, vol. 14, The IVP New Testament Commentary Series (Downers Grove, IL: InterVarsity Press, 1994), 152; Linda Belleville, Cornerstone Biblical Commentary: 1 Timothy, 2 Timothy, Titus, and Hebrews, vol. 17 (Carol Stream, IL: Tyndale House Publishers,
+&lt;sup>16 Knight, The Pastoral Epistles x-xi; Marshall and Towner, Pastoral Epistles, 38; Lea and Griffin, 1, 2 Timothy, Titus, 58-59; Philip Towner, 1-2 Timothy & Titus, vol. 14, The IVP New Testament Commentary Series (Downers Grove, IL: InterVarsity Press, 1994), 152; Linda Belleville, Cornerstone Biblical Commentary: 1 Timothy, 2 Timothy, Titus, and Hebrews, vol. 17 (Carol Stream, IL: Tyndale House Publishers, 2009), 22; Aída Besançon Spencer, 2 Timothy and Titus: A New Covenant Commentary,